MatthewPalmer9/TestDrivenDevelopmentPractice/Node/README.md

 To exit testing, press `CTRL + C`.

 ### How can I perform cross-browser tests?
+This repository relies on Live Server extension in Visual Studio Code.
+When running `index.html` from Live Server, it should live at `http://localhost:5500/Node/src/`.
+That is the URL set in `index.ts`.
+You can change this as needed.

 In this repository, we use Playwright with TypeScript + TS-Node.
 We first create our `tsconfig.json` file with `npx tsc --init --sourceMap --rootDir src --outDir lib`.
 To run it **while using experimental modules**, run `node --loader ts-node/esm ./src/index.ts`.
 If your project does not use experimental modules, `npx ts-node ./src/index.ts` will work just fine.

 **NOTE:** The configurations in `tsconfig.json` were altered from the default to include functionality with ESNext Modules.